Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### In progress - Version 9.6
+#### 2021.10.01 - Version 9.6

 - Add option to show current celebration in the title bar.
+- Fix title bar not updated in case of fullscreen or screensacer.
 - Fix frozen reminder boxes while mouse is over the monthly view.
-- Fix show new parashah after shabat.
+- Fix showing new parashah description box after shabat when a celebration is in progress.

 #### 2021.09.26 - Version 9.5